Gondogoro Pass

+Tourism

 Most climbers and trekkers approach Gondogoro Pass from the northeast side.
 In 1986, a route was established that connects Concordia in the upper Baltoro Glacier to the Hushe Valley by crossing the Gondogoro Pass.
 Since then, the pass has become a popular destination for trekkers and climbers.
 It offers views of the Karakoram's 8000m peaks.

 The Gondogoro La, while a popular trekking route, presents challenging conditions.
 It involves Class 4 climbing that necessitates the use of crampons.
 On the northeast side, there are steep snow slopes with angles of up to 50 degrees, which pose avalanche risks and often require the use of fixed ropes.
 The southwest side presents a longer and continuous 50-degree slope, accompanied by potential rockfall and avalanche hazards, which may require the installation of up to 300 meters of fixed ropes.

-On 17 July 2021, Yahya Aziz, a 10-year-old from Lahore, Pakistan, achieved the remarkable feat of crossing the Gondogoro La and reaching the K2 base camp, becoming the youngest person to do so.
+On 17 July 2021, Yahya Aziz, a 10-year-old from Lahore, Pakistan, crossed the Gondogoro La and reached K2 base camp, becoming the youngest person to do so.